-Another reason to avoid eating at nighttime is because excess calories are consumed in the form of casual nighttime snack foods when you’re mindlessly eating in front of the TV.
+Another reason to avoid eating at nighttime is those excess calories are consumed in the form of casual nighttime snack foods when you’re mindlessly eating in front of the TV.

-Part of the reason why the bad habit of late-night snacking is so tough to beat is because we feel comfortable snacking on feel-good treats when we’re watching Netflix.
+Part of the reason why the bad habit of late-night snacking is so tough to beat is that we feel comfortable snacking on feel-good treats when we’re watching Netflix.